mintedreward/heartmail/README.md

 - [ ] Implement .toFrontEnd() for database structs and put in front-end
 - [ ] Encrypt private keys in the database
 - [ ] Handle sign-in failures for non-accounts
+- [ ] Put API fetch methods into front-end client folder
+- [ ] Add test infrastructure for the front-end

 ## Redirects: www and HTTPS